-Personal feelings and sensitivities were inverted to torture you with a moniker for life.
+Personal feelings and sensitivities were inverted to torture you with a nickname which became your moniker for life.
 Fondness or positive affirmation rarely featured.
 A young woman in our year in our neighbouring sister school had enormous breasts and cleavage, her name was Rhonda, and she was henceforth known as The Valley.
 She must have hated us.

 Step outside into the town.
-Dingers and Soupys abounded and were explicably linked to surnames and products but others had a mad dynamic of their own.
-Wardrobe, a famous Laverys bouncer had a shite vocabulary and limited memory, referring to inanimate objects, close family and clergy as “Wardrobe.”
+Nicknames like Dingers and Soupys abounded and were explicably linked to surnames and products, but others had a mad dynamic of their own.
+Wardrobe, a famous Lavery’s bouncer had a shite vocabulary and limited memory, referring to inanimate objects, close family and clergy as “Wardrobe.”

 On the Antrim Road/New Lodge area painfully walked a man cursed with a horrendous back and spine condition since childhood.
 It was not curvature but a perverse angling from his pelvis to lower back that created a cruel linear and angular stoop that saw his nose three inches ahead of the rest of him wherever he went.
-Naturally he was called “photie finish.”
+Naturally his nickname was “photie finish.”

-There is a rich tapestry of so many others..Shipyard Freddie, Paul Drumbo of the mental health problems who frequently turned up in Drumbo, Eric the Greek who had never left north Belfast, the Millie’s whole generations of women, Glentoran Maggie who lived beside arch enemies Linfield’s ground.
-It is a joy to hear the names, the stories behind them can be sad and mad.
+There is a rich tapestry of so many others…Shipyard Freddie, Paul Drumbo of the mental health problems who frequently turned up in Drumbo, Eric the Greek who had never left north Belfast, the Millie’s whole generations of women, Glentoran Maggie who lived beside arch enemies Linfield’s ground.
+It is a joy to hear the nicknames, the stories behind them can be sad and mad.

 My last word is about this.
 The inter-generational hand down.
 Many young men were their father’s son even if it wasn’t wanted.
 It’s still a parochial society.
 My da was Henry Harris Donnelly.
 Henry Harris was his uncle, another Shankill hard man apparently.
 Thus my da was given the honour of the Henry Harris mantle.
 However my da was known as Dan.
 I became Donzo not Dan.
 Strangely Donzo is a derivative of Donnelly but common in nationalist and Catholic families.
 I also get Rab from Robert, my second given name, which conveniently rhymes with wab.